The Shipping Law Review: Ocean Logistics

 Standard terms used by freight forwarders

 When a freight forwarder acting as a carrier or NVOC also issues a house bill of lading, there may again be two sets of terms and conditions that apply to the same shipment.
-Ideally, the STCs should make it clear which terms and conditions will prevail; absence of an express statement to that effect will cause difficulties as the courts will need to decide on this matter.
+Ideally, the STCs should make it clear which terms and conditions will prevail; the absence of an express statement to that effect will cause difficulties as the courts will need to decide on this matter.

 Continued trade volume growth is likely to lead to further containerisation and an increased use of multimodal or combined transport.
 It is unlikely that the existing general structure of contractual relationships will dramatically change but there is likely to be increasing use of more sophisticated arrangements, such as framework agreements.
 As the participants in the supply chain move increasingly towards more formal types of contracts, it will be interesting to see what liability regimes are agreed.
 The majority of contracts will need to be revisited and rewritten in the event that the Rotterdam Rules are eventually ratified; however, whether this occurs in the near future remains less than certain.